nwber/jorts/README.md

 ![Worker + D1 Template Preview](https://imagedelivery.net/wSMYJvS3Xw-n339CbDyDIA/cb7cb0a9-6102-4822-633c-b76b7bb25900/public)

+## Cloudflare, D1, and limitations

+Using D1 for this since it's easy and performant.
+It's basically SQLite under the hood and SQLite is the bomb diggity.

+D1 has a maximum size of 10GB.
+SQLite types have pretty variable sizes: INTEGER can be 0-8 bytes, TEXT is just encoded and can be up to 1GB, etc. Supposing ...

 <!-- dash-content-start -->

 D1 is Cloudflare's native serverless SQL database ([docs](https://developers.cloudflare.com/d1/)).
 This project demonstrates using a Worker with a D1 binding to execute a SQL statement.
 A simple frontend displays the result of this query: